 Freizeit means “free time”.
 This wine is made with Prairie Star which is a full bodied grape that often does not present an overabundance of fruity tones.
 To bring complexity to the table, it was put through malo-lactic fermentation, and barrel aged.
 As this is dry, fairly neutral, and has a nice body, it makes for an excellent wine to have with a meal… or whenever you have a little “free time”.
 Serve chilled.
 (Bronze Medal 2010 & 2011, Cold Climate Wine Competition) Drink within 1-3 years.

 Neuhaus is the name of the town that our ancestors Franz and Ana came from in Austria.
-Made primarily with Marechal Foch and a little Frontenac, this is a light bodied dry red matured in American oak.
+Made with the Marquette grape, this is a medium bodied dry red matured in American oak.
 It is a decent wine to have with beef, but shines even better with smoked meats or a good Austrian Schnitzel!
 Do not chill.
 Drink within 1-3 years.
 (Bronze medal 2009, Gold Medal 2011, International Cold Climate Wine Competition)

 Róna is a poetic term for the Great Hungarian Plain of eastern Hungary where Ana grew up.
 This is a dry varietal Frontenac wine.
 Cherry and blackberry tones are most present.
 Barrel aged in French and American oak.
 This wine is moderatley tart so it is recommended to be paired with foods such as Cajun, Mexican, or Indian Curry.
 Something that’s got Zing!
 This wine is good to decant.
 (Bronze 2011, International Cold Climate Wine Competition) Do not chill.
 Drink within 2-4 years.